-SERVICES FUNDS Guidelines specific to the use of these funds include:
+Guidelines specific to the use of these funds include:

-- Intended to serve additional consumers and provide additional units of service to existing consumers.
+- To serve additional consumers and provide additional units of service to existing consumers.

 - Priority will be given to individuals on the waiting list and provision of protective services.

-- Funding will be used for consumer direct services and reported in the following cost centers:
+- For consumer direct services reported in the following cost centers:

 - Home Delivered Meals

 - Home Health

 - Personal Care

 - Personal Assistance Service

 - Overnight Shelter/Supervision

 - Environmental Modifications

 - Medical Equipment/Supplemental Adaptive Devices

 - Home Support

 - Adult Day Care

 - Care Management

 - Protective Service Intake/Investigation

 - Guardianship

 - Consumer Reimbursement

-- Care Management cost center expenditures are limited to the amount attributable to the increase in consumers being served because of this allocation.
+- Care Management cost center expenditures are to be limited to the amount attributable to the increase in consumers being served because of this allocation.

 - The funding can be used to support information and referral costs associated with evidenced based programs.
-For guidance on allowable programs please refer to the Aging Technical Assistance Bulletin 19-04-01 "Older Americans Act Title IIID Funding for Evidenced-Based Programs".
+For guidance on allowable programs please refer to the Aging Technical Assistance Bulletin 19-04-01 "Older Americans Act Title IIID Funding for Evidenced-Based Programs."

-Further guidance related to this allocation can be found in APD 16-01-02.
+Further guidance related to this allocation is found in APD 16-01-02.

-CATEGORICAL FUNDS- BLOCK GRANT SUPPLEMENT The allowable uses of the funds are: Contractor rate increases.Supplement ongoing agency operations.
+CATEGORICAL FUNDS- BLOCK GRANT SUPPLEMENT The allowable uses of the funds are:

+- Contractor rate increases

+- Supplement ongoing agency operations

-Hiring additional program staff
+- Hiring additional program staff